 The PD model produces "hybrid" PDs that are a combination of point-in-time and through-the-cycle estimates of the probability of default for each risk grade.
-The current hybrid model was implemented into live use with regulatory approval at the end of 2020.
-We are currently updating the hybrid PD model to reflect new regulatory requirements that came into force at the beginning of 2022 via the updated Supervisory Statement SS11/13 and expect to make a submission to the regulators in early 2023.
-In common with several other IRB lenders who are similarly updating their models to comply the latest regulatory standards, we will be holding a post model adjustment (PMA) for anticipated additional RWAs that will be generated by the new models, which are expected to result in higher hybrid PDs than are currently being produced.
+As at 31 December 2023 we are holding a post model adjustment (PMA) for anticipated additional RWAs that will be generated by the new models, which are expected to result in higher hybrid PDs than are currently being produced.